Ca-dimers, solvent layering, and dominant electrochemically active species in Ca(BH$_4$)$_2$ in THF: Results

+Expanding our continuum model to include the presence of an electrode and the sampled interfacial free-energy hypersurface{~\cite{Wu2018, Baskin_2017, Baskin_2019_JCP}} allows us to calculate the potential of zero charge (PZC), which is -1.8 meV at 0.12 M, with negligible variations in interfacial concentration between open circuit potential (OCP) and PZC conditions.
+The metadynamics simulations used in this section, with zero excess charge, are thus representative of an open-circuit system.

-Specifically, we find that, next to an unbiased non-interacting electrode (Fig.~\ref{fig:neutral_interface} a), the IDL is dominated ($\sim$~75\%) by dimers (long dimers in particular, 55\%), with reduced populations of neutral monomers ($\sim$~10\%) and a very slight increase to 8\% in the monocation population (Fig.~\ref{fig:neutral_interface} b).
-Only 6\% of the interfacial population is in the DL, according to thermodynamic integration of the free energy.
-In the DL, the monocation population decreases and dimers dominate ($\sim$~85\%) -- especially short dimers, in contrast to bulk and IDL populations.
+Using our re-parametrized continuum model, we find that, next to this unbiased non-interacting electrode (Fig.~3 a), concentration effects are even stronger than in the bulk.
+At 1.65 M, the IDL is dominated ($\sim$~86\%) by dimers (long dimers in particular, 55\%), with reduced populations of neutral monomers ($\sim$~11\%) and a very slight increase to 2\% in the monocation population (Fig.~3 b).
+Around 30\% of the interfacial population is in the DL, where monocation population rapidly declines and dimers dominate ($\sim$~92\%) -- especially short dimers, in contrast to bulk and IDL populations.
+At low concentration, 0.12 M, only 13\% of the population is in the DL; neutral monomers dominate the DL and IDL; dimer population is limited to 15 and 18\% respectively; and there is a slight accumulation of monocation at the IDL (7\%).